sdnfv/onvm-tutorial/README.md

 ## 1. Log in and Setup Environment

 Log into your server using the username and password provided in the slides.
-Open two SSH connections to your server (one for the manager, one for running an NF).
+Open **TWO** SSH connections to your server (one for the manager, one for running an NF).

 After you log in, run these commands **in one terminal** and verify you are now in the `/local/openNetVM/` directory.  **Be sure to run each command line that doesn't start with a `#` comment!**
 ```bash